 About this listing

-A unique studio and an open loft surrounded by beautiful gardens, a short walk to downtown and Smith College; ideal for visiting the five colleges; close to hiking and bicycle trails; coming for weddings, graduations and celebrating other milestones.
+A unique studio, loft-like, surrounded by beautiful gardens, a short walk to downtown and Smith College; perfect for visiting the five colleges, attending weddings, graduations, workshops, writing and research; close to hiking and bicycle trails.

 Welcome to a slice of European hospitality in one of the hippest towns in America!
 This is a place where artists and writers can find inspiration or scholars can research.
 Here friends and family can come for weddings, graduations and other milestones and enjoy a beautiful setting to compliment those celebrations.
 You won't find the studio comparable to any other space available, it's very unique and the price is modest, for what you will experience!

-Imagine a large yoga studio all to yourself and lots of room to dance on the perfect floor.
+Imagine a large yoga studio all to yourself and lots of room to dance.
 Dream and play, have your own private retreat.
 Large windows looking out into beautiful gardens.

-A 1250 square-foot studio, loft-like open space and separate building behind our historic Queen Ann Victorian house from 1885.
+A 1250 ft.² studio, loft-like open space and separate building behind our historic Queen Ann Victorian house from 1885.
 It is surrounded by beautiful gardens and winding pathways.